 Research indicates that the costs of cybercrime will top trillion dollars in the coming years.

-Data thefts, ransomware, phishing, and other online scams are growing increasingly alarming trends and an even greater cause of concern.
+Data thefts, ransomware, phishing, DoS Attack (Denial of Service), Eavesdropping, SQL Injection, and other online scams are growing increasingly alarming trends and an even greater cause of concern.

-So, who needs computer security?
-In short: everyone.
+Now, it’s clear that everyone needs security.
 From big corporations that possess sensitive customer data to simple management of bank accounts and sending emails, no one is immune.

 Threats are real, but the good news is that you can significantly reduce your exposure by learning and using computer security.